Explore my 7 day Tour of Eastern Europe including Vienna, Prague, and Berlin

 Day 2: Afternoon – Vienna, Austria

 The free walking tour ended in a very convenient spot to explore some of the museums of Vienna.
 Our group decided to split up, half of the group went to The Imperial Treasury at the Hofburg Palace, which plays host to the Austrian Crown Jewels and all things Royal.
 The rest of us decided to explore the Austrian National Library (pictured on the left).
 I looooooove the smell of old books, so needless to say I was in heaven in this grand library.
-I truly felt as if I was in Belle’s Library straight out of the Disney Movie.
+It truly felt as if I was in Belle’s Library straight out of the Disney Movie.
 I would highly recommend a stop at the National Library, not only for the smells, but for the large assortment of influential texts, old maps, and interesting artifacts.

 Afterward, our stomachs were rumbling which lead us to search for Käsekrainer.
 A cheese-filled sausage that is a staple in Austria, as well as a super affordable option in the expensive city.
 Käsekrainer can be found all around Vienna, but we decided to walk to a stand that locals raved about.
 Locals said it had the best Käsekrainer around… the Würstelstand Südtiroler Platz.
 On our way to the Würstelstand, we stopped for a photo op in front of the beautiful Karlskirche.
 Once we finally arrived at the Würstelstand, I ordered the Käsekrainer with curry sauce, and it was delicious!